borzacchiello/bhex/README.md

 - print file content in various format;
 - write data overwriting the content of the file;
 - undo writes until _committed_;
+- enumerate (ascii) strings;
-- search strings or binary data;
+- search strings or binary data.

 Just run `bhex <file>` to start the shell.

 # Compilation

 The project can be compiled using cmake.
-It has no runtime dependencies a part from libc, so it should be quite strightforward:
+It has no runtime dependencies (apart from libc), so it should be quite strightforward:

 ```
 $ mkdir build